Carlos de Sigüenza y Góngora: The Ixtlilxochitl-Sigüenza-Boturini collection

 Sigüenza had a strong interest in the indigenous past of Mexico and began learning Nahuatl following his dismissal from the Jesuits in 1668.
 He collected books and other materials related to indigenous culture.
-At the Hospital de Amor de Dioas Sigüenza became a close friend of Don Juan, the son of indigenous nobleman Don Fernando de Alva Ixtlilxochitl, (1587?-1650).
-Sigüenza helped Alva Ixtlilxochitl's on Don Juan de Alva with a lawsuit against Spaniards attempting to usurp his holdings near the great pyramids at San Juan Teotihuacan.
+At the Hospital de Amor de Dios Sigüenza became a close friend of Don Juan, the son of indigenous nobleman Don Fernando de Alva Ixtlilxochitl, (1587?-1650).
+Sigüenza helped Alva Ixtlilxochitl's or Don Juan de Alva with a lawsuit against Spaniards attempting to usurp his holdings near the great pyramids at San Juan Teotihuacan.
 Don Juan in gratitude for Sigüenza's aid, gifted him the manuscripts and codices of his historian father, Don Fernando Alva Ixtlilxochitl.
 This was a rich collection of documents of his royal ancestors and the kings of Texcoco.
 In 1668, Sigüenza began the study of Aztec history and Toltec writing.
 On the death of Alva Ixtlilxochitl in 1650, he inherited the collection of documents, and devoted the later years of his life to the continuous study of Mexican history.
 When Sigüenza made his will shortly before his death, he was very concerned about the fate of his library, since its "collection has cost me great pains and care, and a considerable sum of money."
 His original intention was to have his library transferred to European repositories, including the Vatican and the Escorial, and to library of the duke of Florence, but in the end he willed them to the College of San Pedro and San Pablo.
 He was particularly concerned about the native materials in his collection.
 For an account of what happened to these documents after the death of Sigüenza, see Lorenzo Boturini Bernaducci.